-The Comprehensive Hemophilia and Bleeding Disorders Treatment Program at Johns Hopkins All Children’s Hospital provides expert care for children of all ages, from infants to age 21.
+The Comprehensive Hemophilia and Bleeding Disorders Treatment Center at Johns Hopkins All Children’s Hospital provides expert care for children of all ages, from infants to age 21.

-We specialize in caring for infants, children, adolescents and young adults through age 21 and work closely with our patients to help them transition smoothly to adult care when they come of age.
+We specialize in caring for infants, children, adolescents and young adults through age 21, working closely with them to transition smoothly to adult care.

 Pediatric Hematology Medical Care